-In case of a severe health hazard, the rapid alert shall be initiated by < parallel to public warning in- line with the applicable notification timeline, to make sure that information is conveyed to end-users i.e., patients.
+In case of a severe health hazard, the rapid alert shall be initiated by Company ABC parallel to the public warning in line with the applicable notification timeline, to make sure that information is conveyed to end-users i.e., patients.

-An official communication shall be written with all respective authority’s representatives in a timely manner.
+An official communication shall be written with all respective authority’s representatives promptly.
 The list of QP/ contact persons shall be included in this communication.

 All concerned regulatory authorities shall be informed in advance in cases where products are intended to be Recalled.
 For very serious issues, i.e., those with the potential to seriously impact patient health, rapid risk-reducing actions such as a Product Recall may have to be taken in advance of notifying the regulatory authorities.

 For all exported products, all country representatives/agents/importers shall be informed as soon as the decision for the Recall is taken.
-A list of contact details of Qualified Person, MAH, and importer shall be maintained separately product-wise.
+A list of contact details of the Qualified Person, Marketing Authorization Holder (MAH), and importer shall be maintained separately product-wise.
 In case of export, the Recalled Product shall be destroyed in the exported country in the presence of local regulatory authority, if required, or in the presence of representative/importers, if required.

 Recall performance

 Recall Coordinator monitors Recall performance and status for each particular product distribution chain.
-Recall Coordinator this status on a daily basis until its completion and reporting.
-If there are difficulties or delays in providing information or taking any actions by distribution stakeholders, Recall Coordinator escalates this to < for appropriate decision-making.
+Recall Coordinator this status daily until its completion and reporting.
+If there are difficulties or delays in providing information or taking any actions by distribution stakeholders, Recall Coordinator escalates this to Recall Committee Members for appropriate decision-making.

 Recall completion and reporting

-After Recall completion, Recall Coordinator prepares a < according to < Form. < review, discuss and approve final <.
+After Recall completion, Recall Coordinator prepares a Recall Report according to Recall Report Form.
+Recall Committee Members review, discuss and approve final Recall Report.

-The < shall be supported by appropriate evidence (communication evidence, stock transactions, disposal/destruction records, distribution records, etc.).
-Full product reconciliation shall be done and explained in report.
+The Recall Report shall be supported by appropriate evidence (communication evidence, stock transactions, disposal/destruction records, distribution records, etc.).
+Full product reconciliation shall be done and explained in the report.

-In case of Deviations, Nonconformances detected during Recall execution, process participants shall follow < < and < <.
+In case of Deviations, or Nonconformities detected during Recall execution, process participants shall follow SOP-06 Deviation and Nonconformity Management and SOP-07 CAPA Management.

 Mock Recall trials

-This test shall be carried out once a year and cover both within office-hour situations as well as after- hours office situations.
+This test shall be carried out once a year and cover both within office-hour situations as well as after-hours office situations.

-If any product is actually Recalled as per the above-mentioned procedure in the current year, there is no need to carry out Mock Recalls as the effectiveness of the arrangements of Recall procedure shall be established from the records of the actual Recalled product.
+If any product is Recalled as per the above-mentioned procedure in the current year, there is no need to carry out Mock Recalls as the effectiveness of the arrangements of the Recall procedure shall be established from the records of the actual Recalled product.

 Recall Coordinator plans and organizes annual Mock Recall.
-Recall Coordinator shall select any batch of any product which should be a fast-moving item having the farthest distribution chain.
+Recall Coordinator shall select any batch of any product that should be a fast-moving item with the farthest distribution chain.
 The Wholesale level of Recall shall be assigned.
 The batch selected shall have been distributed.

-This exercise shall be performed only to verify the effectiveness of Recall, but an actual product Recall will not be performed.
-All Customers (distributors) and other stakeholders shall be informed that it is not a real Recall, but a mock Recall process intended for evaluation of Recall system.
+This exercise shall be performed only to verify the effectiveness of the Recall, but an actual product Recall will not be performed.
+All Customers (distributors) and other stakeholders shall be informed that it is not a real Recall, but a mock Recall process intended for the evaluation of the Recall system.

 The Mock Recall is considered successful if all the records are accurate and the tracing back to the stock level is completed.

-After completion of Mock Recall, Recall Coordinator shall circulate the < to < for review and assessment.
+After completion of Mock Recall, Recall Coordinator shall circulate the Recall Report to Recall Committee Members for review and assessment.

-In case of Deviations, Nonconformances detected during Recall execution, process participants shall follow < < and < <.
+In case of Deviations, or Nonconformity detected during Recall execution, process participants shall follow SOP-06 Deviation and Nonconformity Management and SOP-07 CAPA Management.

-Mock Recall outputs shall be taken into consideration during <.
+Mock Recall outputs shall be taken into consideration during Management Review.

 Applicable documents

-< <
+SOP-01 Documentation Management

-< <
+SOP-04 Management Review

-< <
+SOP-06 Deviation and Nonconformity Management

-< <
+SOP-07 CAPA Management

-< <
+SOP-09 Quality Risk Management